Is It Okay to Smoke Pot on Suboxone?

 Cannabis to get off Suboxone (buprenorphine/naloxone)

-The verdict?
+The verdict on combining marijuana with buprenorphine?
 It’s complicated, and it’s personal.

-If you are concerned cannabis is getting in the way of your recovery or your life, there are a variety of screening tools available to help you determine if your use is a problem.
+If you are concerned that cannabis is getting in the way of your recovery or your life, there are a variety of screening tools available to help you determine if your use is a problem.

 This blog has been reviewed for medical accuracy by Kevin Armington, MD.